 The Haifa underground subway system – The Carmelit, is temporarily closed.
 The closure is expected to last anywhere between 6 – 12 months.

-A fire which broke out on Saturday, February 4th, 2017 caused extensive damage to two of the coaches.
+A fire which broke out on Saturday, February 4th, 2017 caused extensive damage to both coaches.

 At this point there is no clear cause of the fire but authorities said that the fire was most likely caused by a technical or electrical malfunction.
 The cause is still under investigation.